parmentelat/jupyterlab-examples/notebooks/2-02-videos-nb.md

 ## ditto with `hide-input`

-the same with the input area hidden with `jupyterlab-hidecell` using `remove-input`
+the same with the input area hidden with

+- the `jupyterlab-hidecell` extension
+- using the `remove-input` cell tag

 ```{code-cell} ipython3
 :hide_input: true